 "Primary integration largely corresponds to the concept of the authoritarian personality.”

 "They are not capable of having internal conflicts, although they often have conflicts with the external environment.”

 "The individual unthinkingly follows the program that society has drawn up for him or her.
-Although we can converse easily using these ideas, and we may defend them vigorously, they do not really belong to us. ideas reflecting our true selves and insights are only revealed when we dig deeply below the surface into the deeper strata of the self and that task is extremely difficult and seldom attempted.”
+Although we can converse easily using these ideas, and we may defend them vigorously, they do not really belong to us.
+Ideas reflecting our true selves and insights are only revealed when we dig deeply below the surface into the deeper strata of the self.
+That task is extremely difficult and seldom attempted.”